cliffhall/cliffhall/README.md

 ### Project Leadership

-When leading teams to deliver code, I am convinced that unit testing and rigorous code review can make a team stronger and certainly elevates quality.
-The best compliment for a team I've led was that the codebase appeared as if created by one person.
+I enjoy leading remote, globally distributed teams to success.
+This requires continuous integration, unit testing with an aim for 100% coverage, and rigorous code review.
+It makes a team stronger and certainly elevates code quality.
+The highest compliment for a team I've led was that the codebase appeared as if created by one person.

-I've noted that domain language drift across teams and departments is a major source of friction and misunderstanding.
+A common thing I see is domain language drift across teams and departments acting as a major source of friction and misunderstanding, both internally and with .
 That's why I approach new projects with domain-driven design, i.e., agree upon the things and the processes that operate on the things first (nouns and verbs).
-Build a glossary for your project.
-That way, everyone from code to marketing is on the same page from the jump about what to call the things and what can be done with them.
+Build a glossary for the project and everyone from code to marketing is on the same page from the jump.

 ### Software Architecture

+With every new system design, I am guided by Einstein's maxim: "As simple as possible, no simpler."

-And within modular software, the biggest problem is separation of concerns, e.g., not muddling view handling responsibiilities with business logic and domain logic.
-When I began working for large clients like WeightWatchers and Morgan Stanley, I felt that the tools avaiable for addressing these concerns were overcomplicated and made maintenance harder.
+Within modular software, the biggest problem is separation of concerns, e.g., not muddling view handling responsibiilities with business logic and domain logic.
+As opposed to toolkits which offer a grab bag of utilities, frameworks help developers focus on requirements by providing a set of actors with roles, relationships, and collaboration patterns that solve for separation of concerns.

+When I began working for large enterprise clients, I noticed that the frameworks avaialble for the prevalent development stacks were overcomplicated and made maintenance harder.
+Junior team members often struggled to understand the collaboration patterns at play between the framework actors.
+This leads to messy, confusing code that is hard to maintain.

-So in 2004, I created the [PureMVC Framework](https://puremvc.org), a lightweight, object-oriented MVC architecture that was eventually ported to over 15 programming languages and is still used today.
+So in 2004, I created the [PureMVC Framework](https://puremvc.org).
+PureMVC is a lightweight, object-oriented MVC architecture that was eventually ported to over 15 programming languages and is still used today.
 Also wrote the [O'Reilly book](http://oreil.ly/puremvc).

 </details>
 <details><summary>🧠 Currently Focused on AI</summary>